Super Rugby Reformatted (2020/2021)

-Due to circumstances surrounding COVID-19 and governments putting in place strict border controls and limits on international travel, SANZAAR had no option but to suspend the 'regular' 2020 Super Rugby season.
-With only seven rounds played in the regular season SANZAAR declared the 2020 competition void and there will be no winner in 2020.
+Due to circumstances surrounding the COVID-19 pandemic and governments putting in place strict border controls and limits on international travel, SANZAAR had no option but to suspend the 'regular' 2020 Super Rugby season.
+Eventually with only seven rounds played in the delayed regular season SANZAAR declared the 2020 competition void after further disruption.
+There was no winner of Super Rugby in 2020.

-However, SANZAAR and its member unions agreed to ensure Super Rugby returned to the field of play through a series of reformatted domestic competitions once government restrictions allow it.
+However, SANZAAR and its member unions agreed to ensure Super Rugby returned to the field of play later in 2020 through a series of reformatted domestic competitions once government restrictions/quarantine procedures allowed it.

 First to kick-off was New Zealand on June 13.
-Australia followed in July with South Africa hopeful of plans for a domestic tournament when government restrictions allow it in late July/August.
+Australia followed in July, with South Africa following suit in October that year.

 Resumption of Super Rugby